Meta Quest 2 Unity

 Resetting the attribution

-Delete the PlayerPrefs data the registry/preferences folder, or use PlayerPrefs.DeleteAll() when testing the attribution in the UnityEditor.
+Delete the PlayerPrefs data in the registry/preferences folder, or use the PlayerPrefs.DeleteAll() function when testing the attribution in the UnityEditor.

 AF guid & counter in the Windows Registry